Interior

 Folding Creativity Into Laundry Room Design Ideas

 The laundry — few of us enjoy surrendering our time to it, and few of us like ceding our space to it either.
-But given its place in the housekeeping trinity next to cooking and cleaning, all homeowners must sacrifice at least some square footage to a laundry area, whether it is confined to its own dedicated room or integrated into another.
+But given its place in the housekeeping trinity next to cooking and cleaning, all homeowners must sacrifice at least some square footage to a laundry room, whether it is confined to its dedicated room or integrated into another.

-Despite both its reputation and its reality as a utilitarian space, there are plenty of surprising ways to fold creativity into laundry room design, making a chore we all hate feel like less of one.
+Despite its reputation as a utilitarian space, there are plenty of surprising ways to fold structure and creativity into laundry room design, making a chore we all hate to feel like less of one.
+Let’s take a look at the best laundry room ideas for any size room!

 Where to locate the laundry room?